Water photograph by Julia Sobol

 If they don’t get to do it there, they will go and do it somewhere else.

 Because it’s about impatience and greed.

 That’s the biggest trouble they have.
 And unless that impatience and greed are gone they will do it wherever they go — preferably in places where the people live who have not much power.
 Well, that’s what they think.

 These people have connection to the land, to the spirit of the land.

-These strangers don’t.
+The strangers don’t.